Miriam Daly: Assassination

+During the 1982 trial of three UDA members for the death of John Turnley, one of the accused, Robert McConnell, stood up in court towards the end and read out a statement detailing how two members of the Special Air Service (SAS) had supplied him with weapons and other equipment and had discussed with him the activities of H-Block activists such as Miriam Daly, John Turnley and Bernadette Devlin McAliskey.

+'Operation Ranc' was a series of planned actions by British Intelligence against the INLA following the assassination of Airey Neave.
+The 'G' (Guards) squadron of the 22 SAS Regiment were actively involved in Operation Ranc.
+It is believed by Fr.
+Raymond Murray that Daly, Bunting, Lyttle and Turnley were killed as part of the operation.
+The operation was prematurely terminated following protests from the Irish government.

 Daly was buried in Swords, County Dublin with her first husband, after a paramilitary funeral.
 Mourners included Seán Mac Stíofáin and Ruairí Ó Brádaigh, but also old friends such as Supreme Court of Ireland (and later European Court of Justice) judge Donal Barrington and UCD historian F.X.
 Martin.
 In the graveside oration, Osgur Breatnach said that Daly stood for a peaceful, socialist united Ireland.
 She is included as a volunteer on the INLA monument in Milltown Cemetery and is one of several commemorated by an IRSP mural on the Springfield Road, Belfast.

 In 2021 her commemoration held by the IRSP in Belfast was attended by her son and husband at the time of her death.

 Political views

 Daly was an advocate of State Socialism based on the nation-state, with government control of credit and industry.
 She rejected capitalism and free trade on the basis of her belief that free trade was overwhelmingly biased in the favour of the already-developed countries.
 Daly developed this view from her academic research into 19th-century Ireland and in particular her analysis of the deindustrialising effect of improved transport links.

 Daly considered the 1916 Easter Rising and the 1917 Russian Revolution to be twin revolutions against the "capitalist world order", and generally held pro-Soviet views.

 Daly rejected the view that Ulster Protestants form a distinct "nation" within the geography of Ireland, dismissing them as "a product of British colonial manipulation and native collaboration".